Melinka/Visual-Space-/README.md

 - Screen
 - Webcam

-The user interface allows you to load in a main video, for which you can select video controls linked to different limbs along x, y and z, to select a second video clip that can be mixed in as well as to load in music.
+The user interface allows you to load in a main video, for which you can select video controls that can be linked to different limbs along x, y and z.
+In addtion, a second video clip that can be mixed in on movement can be loaded into the system as well as an audio file.

+Controls can only be linked to one joint at a time.

 This video shows how to load in the media assets using the VS interface and demonstrates the interactions the application features: https://www.youtube.com/watch?v=44C15RXux3Q